Ecuador Adoption

 Below are the total estimated fees, not including optional / as needed expenses.

-God Can Provide for the Cost of Your India Adoption
+God Can Provide for the Cost of Your Ecuador Adoption

 For many families who feel called to adopt, the greatest obstacle is often the cost.
 While it may seem out of reach, countless America World families have witnessed God’s incredible provision — seeing their adoption expenses reduced or even fully covered through adoption grants, the Federal Adoption Tax Credit, employer benefits, fundraisers, and more.